Atlanta Uninsured Car Accident Lawyers

 At Shiver Hamilton Campbell, we handle car accident claims every day, including those against insured, uninsured, and underinsured motorists.
 When you make a claim with “your” insurance company, their duty is divided between paying your valid claim and maximizing their profit for their shareholders.
 Our loyalty, indeed our ethical duty as lawyers, is to represent your interests and not anybody else’s.
 We are here to make sure you get the medical care and compensation you need and deserve after being hurt in an accident by a negligent driver, whether the party on the other side of the negotiating table or courtroom is the other driver’s insurance company or your own.
 Count on our team to represent you zealously and capably, with an eye toward getting you the great results you ought to have.

-Get the Help You Need After a Car Accident With an Uninsured Driver in Metro Atlanta
+Get the Help You Need From A Atlanta Uninsured Car Accident Lawyer

 If you have been injured in a metro Atlanta car accident with an uninsured driver, or if you lost a loved one in an Atlanta area crash, call Shiver Hamilton Campbell at 404-593-0020 for a free consultation.
 We take on cases involving the most serious catastrophic injuries or wrongful death, and we fight to secure significant compensation for our clients who were hurt because of another’s negligence or wrongful conduct.